 As the new low approached, the winds shifted to the north and we had a nice downwind sail in 25-30 kts and 2.5m seas.
 Clear skies ahead of the low gave us a brilliant sail for about 36 hours.
-Then the front came and brought about 4 hours of strong gusts and heavy rain before to passed and the winds stated shifting to the northwest.
-We made a gybe and headed west for while before they shifted more the west and left us in our planned position to do a nice final downwind sail the rest of the way to NZ.
+Then the front came and brought about 4 hours of strong gusts and heavy rain before it passed and the winds started shifting to the northwest.
+We made a gybe and headed west for while before they shifted more the west and left us in our planned position to do a nice final downwind sail the rest of the way to the northern tip of NZ.

 We arrived at 02:30 on a Sunday morning at the quarantine dock at Opua, Bay of Islands and cracked open a bottle of bubbly to celebrate the spectacular passage.

 The statistics for the passage were 1298nm sailed in 120 hours for an overall average speed almost 10 kts and a top speed at one point of 18.5 kts.
 Like I said, a really fast passage!